sergio1024/V-Task-Manual/README.md

 # What does this code do:

-This program will create a copy of the folder you specify on the Command line,
+This program will create a copy of the folder you specify on the Command line.
-copy all the files from the source folder to the replica folder,
+Copy all the files from the source folder to the replica folder.
-delete all replica folder files that no longer exist in the source folder,
+Delete all replica folder files that no longer exist in the source folder.
-record all actions in a log file, and
+Record all actions in a log file.
-perform the task periodically.
+Perform the task periodically.
 The interval of time is of your choice, and it is defined in minutes.

 # A few observations: